 HOW TO DRESS FOR YOUR SESSION

 • I recommend women wear medium or long dresses because they capture more movement and generally photograph more flatteringly.
-Short dresses will be a challenge when we do any seated photos, so keep that in mind.
-If opting for pants keep it casual such as boyfriend jeans and a loose / flowing top.
+You’ll feel prettier, and it’s extremely flattering.

 • Don’t wear matching clothes— no more jeans-and-matching-shirts these days!
 Instead, wear colors in a complimentary color palette, such as earth tones and neutrals

 • Shoes , make sure they are clean and in good appearance.
 No tennis shoes , if photographing at the beach, I recommend just simple sandals.